alex-saunders/ink-ripple/README.md

 ## Simulate a ripple effect

-Ripples can be triggered progamatically through the user of the `simulateRipple(x, y)` method.
+Ripples can be triggered progamatically through the use of the `simulateRipple(x, y)` method.
 This method takes 2 parameters, `x` & `y`, representing the offset x and y coordinates of the ripple's origin, relative to the parent element.
 If one or both of these parameters are not given, the ripple will originate from the center of the element.

-Disabled ink-ripple's can still be triggered through the use of `simulateRipple`
+Disabled ink-ripples can still be triggered through the use of `simulateRipple`.

 <!--
 ```